dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ### Optional RRs and OPCODEs

-Also included in the Storage Parameters are explicit arrays listing the RR types and the OPCODEs to be recorded.
+Also included in the Storage Parameters are explicit arrays listing the RR types [@rrtypes] and the OPCODEs [@opcodes] to be recorded.
 These remove any ambiguity over whether messages containing particular OPCODEs or RR types are not present because they did not occur, or because the implementation is not configured to record them.